Trading Risk Management: Top 10 Forex Risk Management Tips

 - Do not risk more than you can afford to lose

 - Have a Forex trading plan

 In the following sections, we will go through each of these points in more detail.

 1) Educate Yourself About Forex Risk and Trading

 What is the 1 rule in trading?
 If you are new to trading, you will need to educate yourself as much as possible.
-In fact, no matter how experience you are with the Forex market, there is always a new lesson to be learned!
+In fact, no matter how experienced you are with the Forex market, there is always a new lesson to be learned!
 Keep reading and educating yourself on everything Forex related.